LuKuangChen/stacker-2023/README.md

 Some programs can't be presented in Python-syntax.
-This restriction is mostly caused by the facts that Python have no let expressions, and that Python's lambda only allow exactly one expression as its body.
+This restriction is mostly caused by the facts that Python have no let expressions, and that Python's `lambda` only allow exactly one expression as its body.

 Python uses the same syntax for variable definition and variable mutation.
 Although this design might work well most of the time, there are programs, especially tricky programs, where disambiguation is needed.
 Python disambiguates with `local` and `global` keywords.
-We don't intend to support this Python characteristics and use `:=` for variable mutations and `=` for variable definitions.

-JavaScript similarly has a restriction -- there is no let expression in JavaScript.
+We made some effect to insert the keywords properly, but there is likely a few corner-cases where the Python mode doesn't faithfully represent Python or where a SMoL program can't be translated to Python.
+For example, if a `lambda` mutates a free variable, we can't translate that to Python.

 ## Development